 What is an Object Oriented Programming Language?

 Write Once, Run Anywhere (WORA)

-On a top level Java has many components like JVM, JRE, library, tools, JDK, Garbage Collection, Class Loader etc. But to understand it better, lets first look at the most important components of Java.
+Top-level Java has many components like JVM, JRE, library, tools, JDK, Garbage Collection, ClassLoader etc. But to understand it better, let’s first look at the essential components of Java.

 - Java Virtual Machine (JVM)

 - Java Runtime Environment (JRE)

 When we download Java, we have two options.
 Either download Java Development Kit (JDK) or Java Runtime Environment (JRE).
 JDK will be required for writing and compiling the Java Applications, and JRE is needed to run the Java Programs.
 Typically, the deployment environments like production have JRE installed on it.

 To learn more, please read What JVM, JDK and JRE are.